-Revenue to date was generated from our collaboration agreement with AbbVie.
+Revenue generated prior to June 30, 2021 was from our collaboration agreement with AbbVie.
 In May 2020, we announced the termination of our collaboration with AbbVie.
 Upon termination of the collaboration with AbbVie, we regained all rights to develop the IBD Synthetic Biotic medicines previously developed with AbbVie as well as new IBD Synthetic Biotic medicines for all effectors targeting IBD.
 Due to the termination of this Agreement, we do not expect further revenue from AbbVie.
 See Note 9, Collaboration Agreements: AbbVie Collaboration in the notes to the unaudited consolidated financial statements appearing elsewhere in this Quarterly Report on Form 10-Q for a full discussion of the arrangement.